Photon-HDF5/phconvert/README.md

 *phconvert* is a python 2 & 3 library that helps writing valid
 <a href="http://photon-hdf5.org/" target="_blank">Photon-HDF5</a>
 files, a file format for time stamp-based single-molecule spectroscopy.
-Additionally, *phconvert* can convert a few common binary formats used in in single-molecule spectroscopy (PicoQuant .HT3/.PT3/.PTU,.T3R, Becker & Hickl .SPC/.SET) to Photon-HDF5.
+Additionally, *phconvert* can convert to Photon-HDF5 all the common binary formats used in solution-based single-molecule spectroscopy.
+These includes PicoQuant's .HT3/.PT3/.PTU/.T3R, Becker & Hickl's .SPC/.SET and the .SM format used by WeissLab and others for µs-ALEX smFRET.

 For questions or issues running this software please use the [Photon-HDF5 Google Group](https://groups.google.com/forum/#!forum/photon-hdf5)